sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 *Disclaimer*: No author of this document knows anything about taxes, accounting or even arithmetic.
 Do not rely on this document.
 Speak to a professional.

-CECS has [some information](http://www.ceca.uwaterloo.ca/students/international/US_Income_Tax.php) on taxes.
-Stephen plans on being lazy and using "Peter Cuttini" (contact info on Waterloo site) this term.
-He's heard good things about him for co-op students.
-(Around $300).

-H&R Block will also do it for around $300.

-Some people have had luck with this [free government program](http://www.irs.gov/individuals/article/0,,id=107626,00.html).

 Sadly you will have to pay taxes on your hard-earned income.
 Chances are you already paid the American ones in your paycheque.
 Depending on your State and situation you will end up receiving much (50% is not unreasonable) of that back.
 You may owe money in Canada.
 You definitely have to fill out both Canadian Federal and Provincial forms as well as US Federal and State.

+It's not to hard to fill them out yourself but it's fairly annoying.
+Make sure you file with your Canadian address as your home address.
+If you file with a Canadian address you get an automatic extension (not sure how long, believe it's 1 month).

+Some people have had luck with this [free government program](http://www.irs.gov/individuals/article/0,,id=107626,00.html).

+CECS has [some information](http://www.ceca.uwaterloo.ca/students/international/US_Income_Tax.php) on taxes.
+Stephen used "Peter Cuttini" (contact info on Waterloo site) for his 2011 taxes.
+He's heard good things about him for co-op students.
+(Around $300).
+Stephen was not very impressed with the work and will be likely doing them himself for 2012.
+He did them in 2011 and found them not much harder than discussing with your accountant.

+H&R Block will also do it for around $300.

 There are short versions of US forms for non-residents (you may not apply) which Stephen used last tax year.